 Which is the best month to visit Goa?

 Definitely during the months of November to March but if at all you want to go for some offbeat experiences, then you need to visit Goa during monsoons.
+Although some of the beaches may be out of bounds during monsoon, you would still get to relish other enticing adventures at an affordable price.

 What should we carry in Goa in monsoon?